What we think

 Waiting time standards can sometimes create perverse incentives by focusing attention on a limited number of services and measures.
 However, they can be an important tool to measure and improve NHS performance and provide accountability to patients and the public, and they remain popular with the public.

-However, key waiting time standards are now routinely being missed all year round, leaving people waiting longer for care.
-The prolonged funding squeeze on the NHS since 2010, together with growing demand for care and staffing shortages, has led to significant deterioration in performance across the board; it is now more than three years since the 18-week referral-to-treatment standard for planned care was last met, more than four years since the national four-hour A&E standard was met and more than five years since the 62-day cancer treatment standard was met.
+However, key waiting time standards were routinely being missed all year round even before the Covid-19 pandemic, leaving people waiting longer for care.
+The prolonged funding squeeze on the NHS since 2010, together with growing demand for care and staffing shortages, led to significant deterioration in performance across the board; it is now more than four years since the 18-week referral-to-treatment standard for planned care was last met, more than five years since the national four-hour A&E standard was met and more than six years since the 62-day cancer treatment standard was met.

 A clinical review of the main NHS access standards is currently under way.
-The interim report proposed changes to how waiting times for A&E, routine hospital, cancer and mental health services will operate in future, and these are now being tested in some parts of the NHS.
+The interim report proposed changes to how waiting times for A&E, routine hospital, cancer and mental health services will operate in future.
+Following testing in some parts of the NHS, proposals for new measures of A&E performance are now undergoing public consultation, though new measures for other areas of care will remain under development.

 Other aspects of NHS performance have also suffered as of a result of constrained budgets and staff shortages in recent years.
 There is evidence that access to and quality of primary care and parts of community and mental health services have deteriorated, but the absence of similar targets in these areas means the decline in performance has been less visible.
-As health and care services and policy evolve, national standards need to be examined regularly to ensure they are the best reflection of performance and ambitions for high-quality, co-ordinated care for patients.
+As health and care services and policy evolve, and the scale of the restoration and recovery effort following Covid-19 becomes clear, national standards will need to be examined regularly to ensure they are the best reflection of performance and ambitions for high-quality, co-ordinated care for patients.